Mary Stuart Masterson, who I see as Peri Martin

 Description: Peri Martin

-Peri is about fifty when the story starts.
+Peri is about fifty when the story first gets going.
 She’s average size albeit a little short.
 Her PTSD treatment included hospitalization, so she gained a few pounds.
 She’s blonde, sardonic, and has a taste for cheap clothes from an interplanetary outlet store just called The Marketplace.
 This store is a lot like Sears was back in the day.
 Cheap and it has basically everything, with outlets all over the place.

 Wait, back up.
 Interplanetary?